Type: Robot vacuum and mop

 Yeedi Mop Station Pro: User reviews

-70% of the reviews on Amazon rate the Yeedi Mop Station Pro 4 or 5 stars, but the overall rating is just 3.9 stars indicates that it doesn’t suit everyone.
-However, those who praise this robot report that the mop is “particularly impressive with what it pulls up”.
-Another user writes “Overall a solid performing robo smart vac that is not so intimidating to use even for someone who is not at all tech savvy”.
+70% of the reviews on Amazon rate the Yeedi Mop Station Pro 4 or 5 stars, but the overall rating of just 3.9 stars indicates that it doesn’t suit everyone.
+However, those who praise this robot report that the mop is “particularly impressive with what it pulls up.”
+Another user writes, “Overall a solid performing robo smart vac that is not so intimidating to use even for someone who is not at all tech-savvy.”

 Other users report problems with it venturing into no-go zones as well as mopping over carpet.
-Furthermore, those with larger homes note that after cleaning the mop pads and making its way through the house to resume mopping, it doesn’t have long before it needs to go back again.
-So too much time is wasted going back and forth to the self-cleaning station, rather than actually mopping.
+Furthermore, those with larger homes note that after cleaning the mop pads and making their way through the house to resume mopping, it doesn’t have long before it needs to go back again.
+So, too much time is wasted going back and forth to the self-cleaning station rather than actually mopping.